top of page

 During your treatment:

-â– You will probably lie down on a treatment table.
+â– You will be asked to lie down on a treatment table.

 â– You will need to stay very still, but you won’t have to hold your breath.